software-mansion/live-compositor/docs/pages/guides/simple-scene.md

       }
     }
     ```
     After receiving the response you can establish the connection and start sending the stream.
 Check out [how to deliver input streams](./deliver-input.md) to learn more.

-    In this example we are using RTP over TCP, but it could be easily replaced by UDP.
+    In this example, we are using RTP over TCP, but it could be easily replaced by UDP.
   </TabItem>
   <TabItem value="membrane" label="Membrane Framework">
     ```elixir